 On May 24, 2008, Knox was stabbed five times in the chest outside a bar in London as he tried to defend his brother from an attacker, reported the BBC.
 Knox was only 18 years old when he died.
 In 2009, his attacker, Karl Bishop, was sentenced to life in prison with no possibility of parole for 20 years.

 Next: A freak accident horrified this actor’s fans.

 - Most known for: Star Trek

 - Cause of death: freak accident

-One of the most recent events to shake Hollywood to its core: the loss of Anton Yelchin.
+The loss of Anton Yelchin in 2016 shook up Hollywood.
 The Russian-born actor started his career at 12 years old, starring in Along Came a Spider and Hearts in Atlantis and appearing in some smaller TV roles.
 Yelchin received his break in Steven Spielberg’s 2002 alien abduction-centric Taken miniseries.
 Things took off from there, as he starred in Alpha Dogs, Charlie Bartlett, and Terminator Salvation, among other projects.

 Next: An actress dies similarly to the way her character did on TV.

 - Most known for: Judging Amy

 This 16-year-old rising star’s life ended in gang violence on the streets of Inglewood, California.
 Tara Correa-McMullen appeared on the TV show Judging Amy as a teen involved in a gang and her character was eventually murdered ending her time on the show.